Biden tears into GOP, labels DeSantis ‘Trump incarnate'

 Minutes later, Biden noted that the nearby Port of Miami recently received a $16 million federal grant due to one of his biggest legislative wins: the $1 trillion infrastructure legislation.
 He then pivoted toward DeSantis.

-“I’m sure your governor will take credit for somewhere along the line,” Biden said.
+“I’m sure your governor will take credit for it somewhere along the line,” Biden said.

 The president also blasted Republicans who made light of the attack against Paul Pelosi, the husband of Democratic House Speaker Nancy Pelosi.
 He asked how such a political assault could happen and “nobody in that party condemns it for exactly what it is.”